August 3, 2020

 During every stage of the COVID-19 crisis, St. Peter’s Health is committed to maintaining a high level of vigilance to protect our patients and caregivers.
 We want you to know that we’re here for you and prepared to safely care for ALL patients.

-As we take steps to safely re-open, the health and well-being of our patients, 1,600+ caregivers and the community will remain our top priority.
-Along with a series of other measures to help limit the spread of COVID-19 in our community, we have set up a call center that is open 24/7 to field questions regarding COVID-19.
+The health and well-being of our patients, 1,600+ caregivers and the community will always be our top priority.
+We have taken a series of other measures to help limit the spread of COVID-19 in our community, including restricting visitors and adjusting some services.

 Here are some other important things to know:

-- You may be asked to wait in your car
+- Patients arriving for appointments or procedures may be asked to wait in their car.

 - There are steps everyone can take to help protect themselves and their loved ones, and limit the spread of illness in our community.
 Here are some other ways you can help